Trumaine Washington

-Trumaine Washington (born June 10, 1995) is a professional gridiron football defensive back for the Orlando Guardians of the XFL.
-He played for Toronto Argonauts, Edmonton Elks, and Calgary Stampeders of the Canadian Football League (CFL).
+Trumaine Washington (born June 10, 1995) is an American former professional football defensive back.
+He played for the Toronto Argonauts, Edmonton Elks, Calgary Stampeders, Saskatchewan Roughriders of the Canadian Football League (CFL), as well as the Orlando Guardians of the XFL.

 College career

 Washington played college football for the Louisville Cardinals from 2014 to 2017.

 Professional career

 Toronto Argonauts

-Washington signed with the Toronto Argonauts as a free agent on May 21, 2018 and was assigned to the practice roster following training camp.
+Washington signed with the Toronto Argonauts as a free agent on May 21, 2018, and was assigned to the practice roster following training camp.
 He was promoted to the active roster for the July 21, 2018 game versus the Winnipeg Blue Bombers and earned his first start on August 2, 2018.
-He recorded his first professional interception and touchdown on September 22, 2018 against the Saskatchewan Roughriders.
+He recorded his first professional interception and touchdown on September 22, 2018, against the Saskatchewan Roughriders.
 Over two seasons, he played in 25 regular season games recording 56 defensive tackles, five interceptions, and one touchdown.
 As a pending free agent in 2020, he was released during the free agency negotiation window on February 7, 2020.